chenxingqiang/jax-ml/doc/modules/ensemble.rst

 constraint, while 1 and -1 indicate a monotonic increase and monotonic decrease constraint, respectively::

-  >>> from sklearn.ensemble import HistGradientBoostingRegressor
+  >>> from xlearn.ensemble import HistGradientBoostingRegressor

   ... # monotonic increase, monotonic decrease, and no constraint on the 3 features
   >>> gbdt = HistGradientBoostingRegressor(monotonic_cst=[1, -1, 0])